wagenaartje/torch-cgd/README.md

 ```

 ## Get started
 You can use ACGD for any competitive losses of the form $\min_x \min_y f(x,y)$, in other words those where one player tries to minimize the loss and another player tries to maximize the loss.
 You can for example use it to replace your conventional loss function such as the `mse` loss with a competitive loss function.
-This can be beneficial because competitive loss functions can stimulate your network to have a more uniform error over the samples.
+This can be beneficial because competitive loss functions can stimulate your network to have a more uniform error over the samples, **leading to considerably lower losses although at a high computational cost.**

 ### Example
 The following code block show an example of this replacement for a network trying to learn the function $y=\sin(x)$.
 Define the loss as $D(x) (G(x) - y)$, where the term within brackets is the error of the generator with respect to the target solution.
 In other words, the loss represents how well the discriminator is able to estimate the errors of the generator.
 As a result, a competitive game arises.